Privacy is guaranteed. Please read terms of service agreement before purchasing items.

 odd shape custom panels are available - please submit email sketch for a quote

 Please note that during peak season, up through Labor Day, not all odd shape projects can be quoted due to time constraints.
 Shape must conform to one of the example drawings shown below and a production sketch must be submitted via email, as per the following instructions.
 Grommeted pinch pleats, open end pockets, double-layer panels, and special grommet placement are NOT possible to specify.
 The #4 brass grommets are standard every foot on center all sides with double corners to best support lacing with rope or threading cable, as per installation section below.
 Triangles must specify all three sides plus base to apex, interior altitude, unless it is a right triangle and then we can confirm hypotenuse measurement.
 Please email email@example.com or fax 720-293-1705 an 8-1/2" by 11" boldly labeled drawing with all measurements in feet and inches, not inches only (i.e.: 8' 4" not 100 inches).
 Please be sure VERY bold lines and numbers and specify your choice in knitted material.
 Round off all measurements to the nearest inch and note that we do not warrant accuracy on odd shapes.
 We always do our very best to produce to tight specifications, but knitted materials are inherently difficult to work with and we do not offer any free replacement guarantee for any errors made on any odd shape panels.
-When designing panel, it is best practice to specify up to one foot smaller than the trellis interior dimension.
+When designing panel, it is best practice to specify at least 4 to 8 inches than the framework interior dimension.
 This allows for trampoline-style lacing with rope and 'wiggle-room' for possible variance.
 Denser knits have very little stretch under normal tension, and the sewn perimeter hem will not stretch at all, but it certainly pays to provide space in the design to lace odd shape panels properly.

 plastic locking clip shade netting fasteners for cable, wire fencing, lashing, nailing...

 We do not sell grommet kits or nailing plates, since these locking clip fasteners are so much more effective and long lasting on plain cloth panels.
 Our commercial grade locking clips are heavy duty fasteners with longer barbs than 'residential grade' locking clips commonly found in stores.
 These professional-duty commercial grade UV stabilized plastic locking clips are 1-1/2" wide by 1" tall and will easily penetrate two layers of thick material for a nice strong folded hem.
 Please note that locking clips are not normally used with taped, reinforced sewn hems - clips are typically used with folded-over plain cloth only.
 Specifically designed for tying guy wires off or wrapping the fabric onto chain link fence, cable, or rope (up to 5/16 inch diameter), the large surface area ensures your material will not be damaged when pulled taut.
 They have TWO front holes for maximum versatility: a small 3/16" hole at top for hook (as pictured) or screw and a larger 5/16" hole in middle for lag bolt (as pictured).
 The pass-through opening across top/center will hold up to 5/16" diameter cable or rope (as pictured with red bungee).
-Shown above is front and back of a netting locking clip and bottom left is a clip being installed, showing several options (we do not supply the S hooks and lag bolts).
+Shown above left is front and back of a netting locking clip and above right is a clip being installed, showing several options (we do not supply the S hooks and lag bolts).
 Fold clip over edge of fabric and snap/lock into place (barbs lock into other side of fastener).
 You can even put one on each side of fabric (instead of folding over the edge) for a center-mounted fastening point in the middle of a panel.
-This is very effective on chain link fences to stop movement in the wind.
+These clips are very effective on chain link fences to stop movement in the wind.

-shade panel installation guidelines and design tips...
+shade panel installation guidelines, design and ordering tips...

 best practice is to hang panels underneath, not stretched atop the pergola or trellis

 Abrasion, from rubbing against the structure, is what degrades a panel over time, not simple exposure to the sun.
 Hanging a panel, by lacing it underneath, rather than stretching atop, helps avoid friction and rubbing damage.
 When not lacing around the structure itself, a pipe, board or fasteners (horseshoe nails or eyelet screws) can be installed on structure and then the panel laced to it.
 Instead of horseshoe nails or eyelet screws, it is common to simply install deck screws at an angle into top of wood pergola (leave about an inch exposed) and then lace panel from grommets to exposed, angled screw shanks.
-And keep in mind that the anchor points on trellis do not have to line up exactly with the grommets... nice, but not necessary.
-Grommeted pinch pleats should be added to create a much stronger panel by keeping the center from lofting and sailing in the wind and rubbing against the structure.
+And keep in mind that the anchor points on pergola cover do not have to line up exactly with the grommets... nice, but not necessary.
+Grommeted pinch pleats should be added to create a much stronger panel by keeping the center from lofting and sailing in the wind and rubbing against the pergola.
 In practice, you can expect 8-10 years of service with proper installation and removal in the winter months, when not needed for cooling.
 Abrasion (rubbing against structure) is what degrades a panel in the long run, not simple exposure to sunlight, so always install taut.
 Rinsing off your panel occasionally to remove accumulated grit is another life-extending tip.
 We do not sell the pipe, rope, cable, turnbuckles, horseshoe nails or eyelet screws, as these items are commonly available at any building supply center.
 The installation below is a classic example of lacing a shade canopy onto a metal pipe framework.

 a host of GOOD, BETTER, BEST installation choices... just like any project